Effects of the United Kingdom’s withdrawal from the EU within the mandate of the Ministry of Justice

 In proceedings instituted after 1 January 2021, cooperation in civil and commercial matters between Finland and the United Kingdom is in many respects based on international conventions concluded within the Hague Conference on Private International Law, provided that both Finland and the United Kingdom are parties to a given convention.
 In the field of family law, for example, both Finland and the UK are parties to the 1996 Hague Convention on the protection of children and the 2007 Hague Convention on the international recovery of maintenance.

 In August 2020, the European Commission published a notice entitled Withdrawal of the United Kingdom and EU rules in the field of civil justice and private international law.
 The comprehensive notice covers a range of issues such as jurisdiction, applicable law and questions related to the recognition and enforcement of judgments in civil and commercial matters.
 The notice also deals with insolvency proceedings and procedures for judicial cooperation between authorities of the Member States.

 During 2020, the EU and the UK negotiated an agreement on the new partnership covering a number of key issues.
 The provisions of the new EU–UK Trade and Cooperation Agreement will apply as of 1 January 2021.
 Within the mandate of the Ministry of Justice, one of the key areas subject to negotiation was judicial cooperation in criminal matters.
 The purpose of the agreement is to ensure well-functioning and effective cooperation between the judicial authorities of the EU Member States and the UK.
 The agreement also contains provisions on surrender, international legal assistance in criminal matters, the freezing and confiscation of assets and the exchange of information extracted from criminal records, among other things.
 More information on the Government’s report concerning the partnership agreement.
 (UJ 50/2020 vp - 55/2020 vp)

 The EU–UK Trade and Cooperation Agreement also includes provisions on certain issues related to the provision of legal services.
-For more information, please see the website of the Ministry of Education and Culture and the Government’s report concerning the agreement.
+For more information, please see the website of the Ministry of Education and Culture.